Hixie/isd/servers/src/systems-server/README.md

  * how much of the material is present.
  * how much of the material is required (0 if the asset class is not known).
  * the name of the component (an empty string if the asset class is not known).
- * a brief description of the material.
+ * a brief description of the material (may not be unique).
- * the ID of the material.
+ * the ID of the material, or zero if the material is not recognized.

 Material IDs (`<materialid>`) are connection-specific.

 Material line items that have zero material present are skipped when the asset class is not known.

-The description of the material in this list can be ignored if the material is known, as the material data will have a more detailed description.
+The description of the material in this list (`<materialname>`) can be ignored if the material is known, as the material data (found in a knowledge base) will have a more detailed description.

 The list of material line items is terminated by a zero (instead of the 0xFFFFFFFF marker).